ruby/www.ruby-lang.org/en/news/_posts/2019-12-12-separation-of-positional-and-keyword-arguments-in-ruby-3-0.md

 # In Ruby 2.7: The keyword is converted to a positional Hash argument
 # In Ruby 3.0: This call raises an ArgumentError
 bar(k: 42)
-  # => demo2.rb:9: warning: The keyword argument is passed as the last hash parameter
+  # => demo2.rb:9: warning: Passing the keyword argument as the last hash parameter is deprecated
   #    demo2.rb:2: warning: The called method `bar' is defined here
   #    {:k=>42}